vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Pages.

 A brief account of the succession of Acharyas.
-The Acharya essential for moksha - Bhagavan the first Acharya
+The Acharya essential for mokṣa - Bhagavan the first Acharya

 • The succession of Acharyas in Sri Vaishnavism - Bhakti to Acharya essential.